A Report Template for Incident Response

 The template captures the details related to these questions.
 It’s based on the report-writing guidelines I prepared for participants of my Cybersecurity Writing course.

-Elisabetta Tiani, the Data Protection Counsel at Axonius, added her expertise to allow the template to be used for both cybersecurity and privacy incidents.
-Daniel Trauner, the Senior Director of Security at Axonius, shared his insights to strengthen the template further.
+Elisabetta Tiani added her expertise to allow the template to be used for both cybersecurity and privacy incidents.
+Daniel Trauner shared his insights to strengthen the template further.

 You can download the template in the Microsoft Word (OOXML) format here.
-We’re distributing it under the Creative Commons v4 “Attribution” License, so organizations can adjust the template to their needs.
+We’re distributing it under the Creative Commons v4 “Attribution” License so that organizations can adjust the template to their needs.